petartlab/blog/content/english/posts/Corns in greyhounds.md

 * [Cerave SA cream](https://amzn.to/38PvoLn)- applied to corns (or where the corn was) 4 times a day.

 * [Therapaw boots](https://amzn.to/2Yzl08I)- size TD, used for every walk on front two paws.
 Note they are sold individually.
 We use [newborn socks](https://amzn.to/3E02zKR) underneath with a small hole made for the dew claws to prevent rubbing.
 This has stopped her limping and made her much happier to walk.
-[Hunnyboots](https://hunnyboots.com/) are a stylish popular alternative but sizing and customs charges made us try the therapaws.
+[Hunnyboots](https://hunnyboots.com/) are a stylish popular alternative.
+You could try the UK supplier called [Zoomadog](https://zoomadog.co.uk/products/799-hunny-boots-v3-set%C2%A0of-two/?bc=no) or [Pointy Faces](https://www.pointyfaces.co.uk/sighthound-boots).
+The shipping was slightly cheaper with Pointy Faces when I checked.

 {{< figure src="/images/greyhound in socks and therapaws.jpg" title="Paw in socks and therapaw dog boot" >}}